-Deposits that have been paid for by customers but will qualify for recognition within the next twelve months of the statement of financial position date under the Company's policies is reflected in current liabilities as deferred revenue.
+Deposits that have been paid for by customers but will qualify for recognition within the next twelve months of the statement of financial position date under the Company's policies is reflected in current liabilities.
 Included in customer deposits are payments received in advance associated with the sale of the Company's products.

 Deposits that have been paid for by customers but will not qualify for recognition within the next twelve months of the statement of financial position date under the Company's policies are reflected in non-current liabilities as long-term customer deposits.
-The Company has no long-term customer deposits at March 31, 2023 or December 31, 2022.
+The Company has no long-term customer deposits.